MicrosoftDocs/azure-docs/articles/backup/backup-configure-vault.md

 # Back up a Windows Server or client to Azure
 This article covers the procedures you need to do to prepare your environment and back up a Windows Server (or client) to Azure.
-It also covers things to consider when you're deploying your backup solution.
+It also covers considerations deploying your backup solution.
 If you're interested in trying Azure Backup for the first time [this article](backup-configure-vault.md) will quickly walk you through that process.

 ![Create vault](./media/backup-configure-vault/initial-backup-process.png)